Vaccines for COVID-19

 The vaccination programme has started but it is not possible for everyone to get the vaccine at the same time.
 The vaccine will be made available to different groups of people at different times, depending on priority.

-The first groups to get the COVID-19 vaccine are:
+The groups currently getting the COVID-19 vaccine are:

-- People aged 65 years and older who live in long-term care facilities – they have a greater risk of serious illness if they get COVID-19
+- People aged 65 years and over who live in long-term care facilities

 If you live in a long-term care facility, you will be offered the vaccine there.
 If you are a healthcare worker, you will be offered the vaccine where you work or nearby.